Class collaboration: Fascist support

 Class collaboration is one of the main pillars of social architecture in fascism.
-In the words of Benito Mussolini, fascism "affirms the irremediable, fruitful and beneficent inequality of men".
-Given this premise, fascists conclude that the preservation of social hierarchy is in the interests of all classes and therefore all classes should collaborate in its defense.
-Both the lower and the higher classes should accept their roles and perform their respective duties.
+In the words of Benito Mussolini, fascism "affirms the irremediable, fruitful, and beneficent inequality of men".
+Given this premise, fascists conclude that the preservation of social hierarchy is in all of the classes' interests and therefore all classes should collaborate in its defense: the lower and the higher classes should accept their roles and perform their respective duties.

 In fascist thought, the principle of class collaboration is combined with ultranationalism.
 The stability and the prosperity of the nation was seen as the ultimate purpose of collaboration between classes.

+Some versions of class collaboration are associated with an economic model in which the state, assumed to have a non-class character, would mediate between different social classes (primarily between employers and employees).
+Among other things, such mediation would entail disallowing strikes by employees and lockouts by employers; setting up corporations as the representatives of given industries; and replacing independent labor unions with organizations under state control.

-Communist opposition
+Marxist opposition

-Communists are ideologically and fundamentally opposed to class collaboration, advocating for class struggle, and generally favoring a classless society instead.
+Marxists ideologically oppose class collaboration, advocating class struggle.
+Communists additionally favor the formation of a classless society.

-Whereas the doctrine of class struggle urges the lower classes to overthrow the ruling class and the existing social order for the purpose of establishing equality, the doctrine of class collaboration urges them to accept inequality as part of the natural state of things and preserve the social order.
-Furthermore, it holds that the state alone reconciles class antagonisms in society and that the strife which gives rise to communism can be harmonized.
+The main Marxist criticism of class collaboration is that class collaboration assumes the state alone can reconcile class antagonism in society and that the strife that gives rise to socialism can be harmonised.
+For Marxists, the capitalist state is a tool used by the bourgeois class, meaning that the state will inevitably favor the employers over employees in class disputes.

+Some Marxists use the term "class collaboration" pejoratively, to describe working-class organisations that do not pursue class struggle.
+In this sense, the term has connotations of collaborationism.
+In the 1930s, social democracy was labeled social fascism by the Communist International, which maintained that social democracy was a variant of fascism because it shared a corporatist economic model and additionally stood in the way of transitioning to socialism and communism.

-Some Marxists use the term class collaboration as a pejorative term describing working class organisations that do not pursue class struggle.
-In this sense, the term echoes the connotations of collaborationism.
-At the same time, communists do not necessarily reject all alliances between classes.
-Some communists argue that in a country with a large peasant population, the transition to communism can be accomplished by an alliance between two classes, namely the peasantry and the proletariat, united against the bourgeois class.
+At the same time, communists do not reject all alliances between classes.
+Some communists argue that in a country with a large peasant population, the transition to communism can be accomplished by an alliance between two classes, the peasantry and the proletariat, united against the bourgeois class.
 Mao Zedong's New Democracy concept calls for "the peasantry, the proletariat, the petty bourgeoisie and national and patriotic elements from the bourgeoisie to collectively operate for the building of a socialist society".

-Other cases

-Modern social democracy (Third-Way) and one-nation conservatism also support class collaboration.
+In market economies

+Modern social democracies with social market economies tend to implement class collaboration as social corporatism.
+The development of social corporatism began in Norway and Sweden in the 1930s and was consolidated in the 1960s and 1970s as the Nordic model.
+Social corporatism later expanded to other Western European and Latin American countries with the spread of the welfare state, social market economies, and industrial unionism, in addition to local movements such as Peronism.